HCF Insurance: 2002 and beyond

+In 2025, HCF was named Australia's "Most Trusted Brand in Private Health Insurance" at the Roy Morgan Trusted Brand Awards.
+The next year, HCF extended its partnership with Netball Australia through 2027, supporting initiatives focused on women's health and participation in sport.

 Social responsibility

 HCF supports and contributes back into the community through a number of charities: Jeans for Genes Day, Motor Neurone Disease, World Retina Day, Pink Ribbon Day and the National Breast Cancer Foundation.